ChouBetter/vueSample/README.md

 # DCvue

-dynamic load vue component for DEMO and TESTING.
+vue component sample

-easy DEMO or TESTING your vue component.

-create or put your vue component into "dynamics" folder, then choose them from left menu.
+components in the dynamics folder will auto load into router and can be choose them from left menu.